olehmisar/haxilium/README.md

 ## Module system
+__WARNING!
+Module system isn't ready yet.
+Maybe there will be breaking changes!__
 <!-- TODO: add 'defaultState' and 'methods' description -->

 Haxilium provides module registration system.
 Module is an object which contains following fields: `defaultState`, `methods`, `callbacks` and `commands`.
 Let's look at a module which creates afk system: